Qubit Noise Spectroscopy of Superconducting Dynamics in a Magnetic Field: Magnetic noise from vortex dynamics

 In 3D, the stochastic force per unit length $\zeta_t(z)$ depends on $z$.
 In this case, we further assume that $\zeta_t(z)$ is uncorrelated in the $z$-direction, implying that Eq.~\eqref{eq:WN} gets modified to:

-where we have introduced the spacing $a_c$ between superconducting planes in the $z$-direction, and used a lattice discretization of the Dirac-delta function $\delta_{z,z'} = a_c \, \delta(z - z')$ such that Eq.~\eqref{eq:WN3D} is dimensionally consistent.
+where we have introduced the spacing $a_c$ between superconducting planes in the $z$-direction, and used a lattice discretization of the Dirac delta function $\delta^{z,z'} = a_c \, \delta(z - z')$ such that Eq.~\eqref{eq:WN3D} is dimensionally consistent.
 A schematic of the vortex motion, with all the different forces acting on it, is shown in Fig.~\ref{fig:SVD}(a).

-To solve the equation of motion and find the desired correlations, we focus on the more general case of an Abrikosov (3D) vortex which can undulate in the z-direction.
+To solve the equation of motion and find the desired correlations, we focus on the more general case of an Abrikosov (3D) vortex which can undulate in the $z$-direction.
 Specifically, we consider the following Fourier-space ansatz for the displacement

 Eq.~\eqref{eq:eom_pinned} can then be recast as a matrix equation

 and $\overline{K}(k_z) = K + \varepsilon_l k_z^2$ is the effective spring constant.
 Thereafter, we can write down the correlation function by inverting the matrix equation and using Eq.~\eqref{eq:WN} (see Appendix~\ref{app:pinned} for details):